 🇿🇼 Zimbabwe Squad for ICC Men’s T20 World Cup 2026 – Full Team List & Key Players

-The ICC Men’s T20 World Cup 2026, co-hosted by India and Sri Lanka from February 7 to March 8, 2026, features 20 teams competing for the T20 crown.
-Zimbabwe returns with a balanced squad blending youth and experience, aiming to make an impact under the leadership of Sikandar Raza.
+The ICC Men’s T20 World Cup 2026, co-hosted by India and Sri Lanka from 7 February to 8 March, will see 20 teams battle for the global crown.
+Zimbabwe return to the tournament with renewed confidence after a flawless Africa Qualifier campaign, naming a well-balanced squad under the leadership of star all-rounder Sikandar Raza.

-Zimbabwe Likely Squad for ICC Men’s T20 World Cup 2026
+Zimbabwe Squad for ICC Men’s T20 World Cup 2026

 No.PlayerRole